openactive/stripe-extension/header.md

 Every error returned from Stripe should map onto either `stripe:ApiError`, `stripe:CardError`, `stripe:IdempotencyError`, or `stripe:InvalidRequestError` depending on the [`type`](https://stripe.com/docs/api/errors#errors-type) returned in the Stripe error, which has a value of either `api_error`, `card_error`, `idempotency_error`, or `invalid_request_error`.

-`stripe:Error` is intended to be returned in the case of unexpected errors; e.g. cases where Stripe itself does not return an error (such as a network failure), or where Stripe behaves in an inconsistent or unexpected way (such as a Payment Intent that was previously created at C2 not being found at B).
+`stripe:Error` is intended to be returned in the case of unexpected errors from Stripe (i.e. cases where Stripe itself does not return an error, such as a network failure) or errors relating to unexpected Stripe behaviour (i.e. where Stripe behaves in an inconsistent or unexpected way, such as a Payment Intent that was previously created at C2 not being found at B).

 Note that `stripe:IdempotencyError` and `stripe:InvalidRequestError` should not occur if the Booking System has implemented this extension correctly.